kenrestivo/migrator/README.md

 - A couple hundred MB of RAM (probably not good to run on a VPS).
 - Disk space for all the files
 - Good reliable fast internet access to both the old and new server
+- Some means of automatically restarting the MySQL process on your server if(when) it crashes, especially if your server is memory-constrained.
 - Time and patience